Sébastien Thurière: Youth

-He was rated Seminole High School's best midfielder for three consecutive years between 06–08.
+He was rated Seminole High School's best midfielder for three consecutive years between 06 and 08.
 He was named MVP in ‘07 and ‘08, along with Pinellas All-County Player of the Year (2008), County All-Star team honors (2008) and led Seminole HS in scoring (2008).
 Three time State Champions and one regional title with RSL Club in Tampa, Fl.
 He was named to RISE Magazine’s All Soccer Area Team in ‘07 and ‘08.

 Professional career

 VSI Tampa Bay

 Thurière made his debut for VSI Tampa Bay FC of USL Pro on 30 March 2013 in a 1-0 loss to Phoenix FC in which he started.

 Dayton Dutch Lions

 After VSI Tampa Bay was shut down in late 2013, Thurière remained in the USL with Dayton Dutch Lions for the 2014 season.
 Thuriere was released by Dayton after the club chose to leave USL and return to amateur status following the season.